Working with segments

-Applies to Dynamics 365 (online), version 9.x
+Applies to Dynamics 365 for Customer Engagement apps version 9.x

 Segments in Dynamics 365 for Marketing

-A market segment is the collection of contacts that you target in a marketing campaign.
+A market segment is the collection of contacts that you target with a customer journey.
 In some cases, you'll simply target all the contacts you have, but in most cases, you'll choose who you want to target based on demographic or firmographic data and other considerations.
 For example, if you're opening a new store in San Francisco, you'll probably promote the opening-day event at that store only to contacts who live near San Francisco.
 Or if you're running a sale on dresses, you might only send related marketing email messages to your contacts who are female.
 Decisions like these will typically also affect the way you communicate with the segment in terms of which channels you'll choose, what kind of graphics you'll pick, which kinds of arguments you make, and more.

-- Customer journeys: Most customer journeys start with a segment tile, which establishes the collection of contacts who will experience that journey.
+Dynamics 365 for Marketing uses segments to target customer journeys.
+Most customer journeys start with a segment tile, which establishes the collection of contacts who will experience that journey.
 You can combine multiple segments here.

 Segments can be dynamic, static, or compound.